From Ian Cull, the owner of Indoor Science

 In 2004, Chelsea Group’s headquarters moved to Hawaii and the owner, George Benda, allowed me to spin off my training and consulting into a new company.
 Indoor Science was born!

 I have been invited to speak at events around the globe to places such as China, India, Malaysia, United Arab Emirates and multiple Caribbean islands.
 I’ve been hired on consulting projects across the US by private clients and government agencies including the US Department of State.
+In 2017, I wrote a book Fundamentals of Mold Remediation.
 Over 4,000 of my peers and past students have subscribed to my monthly newsletter, many of which have given me professional endorsements on LinkedIn.

 I am a licensed professional engineer (PE) and a Certified Industrial Hygienist (CIH).
 I have served as a consultant on several court cases.
 I say all this not to brag, but to give you the assurance that you are hiring a firm that cares about performing quality work to the highest of standards.